Wendy Atkinson is a solo bass-player who explores the low-end world of electric, acoustic and double basses.

-Atkinson’s “I Love this Town” will be included in the forthcoming compilation CD celebrating 10 years of Constantine Katsiris’ Quiet City Concert series.
+Atkinson’s “I Love this Town” was selected for the forthcoming compilation CD celebrating 10 years of Constantine Katsiris’ Quiet City Concert series.

 Atkinson was selected by the MAC Project to create a piece in honour of Pauline Oliveros.
 Her piece, “Thrum and Clatter” uses Oliveros’ concept of Deep Listening to explore the sounds of Vancouver’s waterfront.
 The piece debuted at an event organized by Vancouver’s Co-op Radio on Jan 10, 2018